JohnStout/hernan-lab-to-nwb/README.md

 This package converts neurophysiology data to NWB and it prompts the user to interact with excel files to fill out metadata information!

 **Development information:**
-* Validated on MAC silicon M2
+* Validated on MAC silicon M2 - only use on mac devices!
-* Not tested on PC
+* Early testing and development on PC
 * Early development and requires additional testing
 * Supports Neuralynx, UCLA miniscope, Pinnacle
     * Neuralynx handles .ncs, .ntt, .nvt, .nev files